seanwu-ayr/CourseCatalogRAG/README.md

 ## General Architecture

-The application uses ASGI for the backend and WebSocket for the frontend to enable real-time communication and streaming capabilities.
+The application uses ASGI for the backend and WebSocket for the frontend to enable real-time communication, asynchronous task execution, and chat response streaming capabilities.